 "Using gloves or a dustpan and brush, pick up large pieces of glass by hand.
 Be mindful when disposing of these.

 "Be careful when disposing of glass.
 Putting broken glass straight into a bin/rubbish bag is never a good idea.
 Instead, place the broken glass in a box or wrap it in newspaper to prevent possible harm when emptying."

 "You can then use the vacuum cleaner to vacuum up any remaining small glass pieces.
 Remember to be careful when emptying the appliance!"

 How to clean up broken glass without a vacuum

 Wearing protective clothing, pick up the large pieces of glass.
-Place them into newspaper or tissue paper before putting this into a plastic bag - this will prevent the bag from ripping and causing harm during disposal.
+Place them into newspaper or tissue paper before putting them into a plastic bag - this will prevent the bag from ripping and causing harm during disposal.

-• Use a dustpan and brush to sweep the bulk of the broken glass up, before emptying it into a bin.
+• Use a dustpan and brush to sweep the bulk of the broken glass up before emptying it into a bin.
 This might not collect the smallest pieces, but it's good for a general clean-up.

 When you think the glass removal is complete, make sure to thoroughly check the area before walking around again.
-An easy way of doing this is by shining a light over the area or mopping the floors, just to check that no tiny splinters have been left behind.
-Remember to rinse off your dustpan or broom too so that no glass is transferred to the floors in the future!
+An easy way of doing this is by shining a light over the area or mopping the floors just to check that no tiny splinters have been left behind.
+Remember to rinse off your dustpan or broom so that no glass is transferred to the floors in the future!